Aliases for GNRHR Gene

 GeneCards Summary for GNRHR Gene

-GNRHR (Gonadotropin-Releasing Hormone Receptor) is a Protein Coding gene.
-Diseases associated with GNRHR include gnrhr-related isolated gonadotropin-releasing hormone deficiency and hypogonadotropic hypogonadism 7 without anosmia.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and gonadotropin-releasing hormone receptor activity.
-An important paralog of this gene is AVPR1B.
+GNRHR (Gonadotropin Releasing Hormone Receptor) is a Protein Coding gene.
+Diseases associated with GNRHR include Hypogonadotropic Hypogonadism 7 With Or Without Anosmia and Normosmic Congenital Hypogonadotropic Hypogonadism.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and gonadotropin-releasing hormone receptor activity.
+An important paralog of this gene is OXTR.

 Gonadotropin-releasing hormone (GnRH) receptors are a group of Gq/11-protein-coupled receptors that are divided into two subtypes; GnRH and GnRH2.
 GnRH receptors are predominantly expressed by pituitary gonadotrophs.
 GnRH2 is silenced in humans.